 Creative Response Forum

-As desired by the EIR, the Praxis team will co-host a ‘Creative Response Forum’ in the second half of the program cycle.
-Here, we’ll work together to gather a group of 10-15 leaders at our NY Headquarters to talk about the major challenges and opportunities within the EIRs topic of focus.
-This 2 day, 1 night gathering helps formalize thinking and approach, while creating key relationships for funding, advisory support, scholarship, and even founding team talent.
+As desired by the EIR, the Praxis team will co-host a ‘Creative Response Forum’ during the program cycle.
+Here, we’ll work together to gather a group of 10-15 top leaders at our NY Headquarters to talk about the major challenges and opportunities within the EIRs topic of focus.
+This 24-hr gathering helps formalize thinking and approach, while creating key relationships for funding, advisory support, scholarship, and even founding team talent.

 Virtual Working Sessions

 We typically find ourselves doing a check in with each EIR every two weeks, as helpful.
 These 30 to 60 minute video calls help us keep pace with each other and provide accountability and encouragement on regular process.
 Some calls are focused on learning, some on building, and some on advice and discernment.